jswift/aligent-project/README.md

 # How do i run this?
 1. clone the repo: `git clone git@github.com:mattftw/aligent-project.git`
-2. run `docker-compose up` in the newly newly created `aligent-project` folder.
+2. run `docker-compose up` in the newly created `aligent-project` folder.

 # How do i run unit tests?
 they dont exist yet